 Time for a tip of the hat and a wag of the tail: it’s National Animal Shelter Week!
 This annual week-long appreciation event presents the perfect opportunity to honor the hardworking folks at our local rescues and shelters.

 If there’s a rescue dog napping on your sofa this very second (eh, let’s face it — he probably scooted up on your bed the second you left for work) you’ve got an animal welfare worker to thank for it.
 And adoption services are far from the only good works being done on the daily: to name just one example, Animal Humane Society (AHS) also aids animals in crisis — from cruelty cases to abandoned animals to natural disasters.
 (Read more about AHS’ incredible deeds here.)

-Whether you’re showing appreciation for the workers and volunteers who made your own dog’s sweet adoption possible (this lovely tale made us cry) or just want to give a big ol’ pat on the back to those creating a more humane world for animals, we’ve got five ideas for celebrating National Animal Shelter Week:
+Whether you’re showing appreciation for the workers and volunteers who made your own dog’s sweet adoption possible (these success stories will really tug the heartstrings) or just want to give a big ol’ pat on the back to those creating a more humane world for animals, we’ve got five ideas for celebrating National Animal Shelter Week:

 While National Animal Shelter Week only comes once a year, we think this kind of love and appreciation should be a year-round thing.
 Make it happen, SWDers. ♥

 Tell us in the comments: What ways do you plan to show thanks to your local shelter this week?

 This article was brought to you by the dog lovers at Animal Humane Society.
 Through low-cost spay and neuter services, free wellness exams, training, expert advice, and more, AHS is committed to helping pets and their families thrive together.

 The internet’s most dog-friendly website.
 Sidewalk Dog is your go-to resource for all things dog.
 Trusted by more than 250,000 dog people around the world.